ethitter/Taxonomy-Dropdown-Widget/readme.txt

 = Why are the makeTagDropdown(), TDW_direct(), and generateTagDropdown() functions deprecated? =

 Version 2.0 represents a complete rewrite of the original Tag Dropdown Widget plugin.
 As part of the rewrite, all prior functions for generating tag dropdowns were deprecated, or marked as obsolete, because they are unable to access the full complement of features introduced in version 2.0.
-While the functions still exist, their capabilities are extremely limited and they should not be replaced with `taxonomy_dropdown_widget()`.
+While the functions still exist, their capabilities are extremely limited and they should now be replaced with `taxonomy_dropdown_widget()`.

 = Where do I obtain a term's ID for use with the inclusion or exclusion options? =